Fair Division with Money and Prices: Guarantees, Positive and Responsive

 Guarantees are \textit{anonymous} by construction: they do not discriminate between agents on the basis of their name.
-The three guarantees getting most of our attention, Familiar Share, Sell\&Buy, Divide\&Choose are also \textit{ neutral}, i. e., oblivious to the name of the objects in $A$: the definition of a neutral guarantee only depends upon the numbers of objects and agents.
+The three guarantees getting most of our attention, Proportional Share, Bid \& Sell and Divide \& Choose, are also \textit{neutral}, i. e., oblivious to the name of the objects in $A$.
+So these guarantees only depend upon the numbers of objects and agents, and the utility function of the concerned agent.